 At home, store them in the freezer section for extended use.

-In the west, salt cured sardines sold in cans.
-Once opened, keep the unutilized sardines in the freezer section of home refrigerator.
+In the west, salt-cured sardines are sold in cans.
+Once opened, keep the unutilized sardines in the freezer section of the home refrigerator.

 Juvenile sardines (7 cm long) need little preparation.
 Scale and gut pilchards (and big sardines) before cooking.
 Trim the tail end.
 Cut off the head almost through the spine and twist; gently pull the innards away from the head.